(Wo)Man the forts! Castles and hillforts to visit in Sussex

 Arundel Castle, Arundel

 Arundel is one of the largest complete, and inhabited, castles in the entire UK.
 In a lofty hilltop location with views across the South Downs and River Arun, original features date back to 1067 and are in remarkably good nick, to say they’re nearly a millennium old.
 The house was almost completely rebuilt in the late 1800s and the Gothic architecture is considered one of the great works of Victorian England.
 Its location and style puts Muddy in mind of the castle in Beauty and the Beast.
-Book online in advance, some parts remain closed to enable social distancing.
+Gardens open from April 1, book online in advance, some parts remain closed to enable social distancing.
 Scoff and quaff in nearby Arundel.

 Bodiam Castle, Bodiam